-James M. Parks, counsel to the Toronto law firm Gardiner Roberts LLP, has practiced in the fields of taxation and charity law since 1974.
+James M. Parks, counsel to the Toronto law firm Gardiner Roberts LLP, has practiced in the fields of taxation, trusts and estates, and charity law since 1974.

 Mr. Parks received his B.Sc. from the University of Toronto in 1968 and his LL.B. from Queen’s University in 1971.
 He received a fellowship from the federal Department of Justice for post-graduate studies at the University of Ottawa, from which he received a certificate in legislative drafting in 1972.